-It’s hard to believe this is fifty years old!
+It’s hard to believe this is over fifty years old!
 Carry On Camping remains one of the most popular and most iconic of the series, famous of course for Barbara Windsor’s bra scene.

 Camping was the seventeenth film in the popular series made on a budget of £208,354, just over 3.5 million on today’s money.
 It became the highest grossing film in the UK of 1969.

 The film was shot during a rainy autumn that produced rather a lot of mud.
 This can be seen frequently through the film, including people sinking & slipping.
 To hide the mud, green paint was used.
 The leaves (which had by now either dropped or turned brown) were spray-painted.

 The famous bra flying scene when Babs and the girls are doing their exercises, caused some problems for poor Barbara Windsor.
 Her bra was actually connected to a fishing line.
 The idea was at the given time an old stagehand would pull it off.
 However things didn’t quite go according to plan and Barbara was actually pulled over in to the mud.
 When it was successfully done, she was determined to keep covered up at all costs, but then Kenneth Williams says “Matron – take them away”, and so Matron grabs her arm, uncovering her for all to see.
 The yell she lets out at this point is real.

 Sid Boggle (Sid James) and his bumbling mate, Bernie Lugg (Bernard Bresslaw) hit on the idea of a nudist camp holiday after watching a film about a camp called “Paradise”.
 The idea is to spice things up with their girlfriends.